a4000/OceanOmics-amplicon-nextflow/README.md

 ## Aditional notes

 - It's worth noting that the config file has `resume` set to true as default.
 This causes nextflow to try to resume previous pipeline runs if they exist.
-This can be commented out if you would like to disable this feature.
+This can be commented out in the config file if you would like to disable this feature.

 - You can remove information from nextflow about the last pipeline run with the command
 ```